MrLar/AzurLaneData/README.md

 ## Barrages

-Data for barrages before Feburary 2025 is *partially* based on data from previous mining done by Riceist.
-Said data can be found [here](https://azurlane.koumakan.jp/wiki/User:Riceist/BarrageDatamine).
+Data for barrages before Feburary 2025 is *partially* derived from previous mining done by Riceist.
+The original data can be found [here](https://azurlane.koumakan.jp/wiki/User:Riceist/BarrageDatamine).

 The data found here provides additional info, corrects some oddities and maps barrages by skill ids rather